 Unlike the round face shape, the goal for those with a longer face shape is to make the face appear fuller.
 Add width to the sides and keep the chin area shorter—a mustache or a chinstrap style is a good option.

 The Square Face

 Similar to shaping a beard for a round face, the beard for a square face should be shorter at the sides and longer at the chin to add length to your face.
-You may also want to keep the shape a bit rounder at the bottom and not too square.
+To add proportion, keep the shape a bit rounder (versus square) at the chin.